 About our work

-The goal of the Savage Lab is to understand how protein machinery facilitates the biochemistry of the cell.
-We are particularly interested in photosynthetic CO2 fixation, a complex set of reactions that must occur in the right place and time to capture and convert light into stored chemical energy.
+We are broadly interested in understanding how protein machinery facilitates the biochemistry of the cell.
+Our model system is photosynthetic CO2 fixation, a complex set of reactions that must occur in the right place and time to capture and convert light into stored chemical energy.
 Photosynthesis is uniquely important for human society.
-It catalyzes the assimilation of inorganic carbon into the organic world and is the ultimate source of nearly all nutritional calories on Earth.
+It catalyzes the assimilation of inorganic carbon into the organic world and is the ultimate source of nearly all nutritional calories on Earth, as well as many of society’s fuels and materials.
+Our long-term goal is to adapt and engineer photosynthesis in planta for improved carbon assimilation and yield.

-We employ several model organisms including various bacterial species, mammalian cells and plant cells.
-For the past several years, we have focused much of our effort on the bacterial Carbon dioxide Concentrating Mechanism (CCM), a multi-scale, multi-component system that functions to increase the rate and specificity of the critical enzyme ribulose-1,5-bisphosphate carboxylase / oxygenase (Rubisco).
+We employ several model organisms including various microbes and plant species to study photosynthesis.
+Much of our effort has focused on the bacterial Carbon dioxide Concentrating Mechanism (CCM), a multi-component system that functions to increase the rate and specificity of the critical enzyme ribulose-1,5-bisphosphate carboxylase / oxygenase (Rubisco).
 We use the tools of biochemistry, molecular biology, and synthetic biology to identify and characterize the key players and mechanistic principles underlying CCM function.
-Ultimately, we hope to develop a total cell biological understanding of how CCM function emerges from individual components and to use this understanding for the improvement of photosynthetic CO2 fixation in plants.
+In ongoing work, we are exploring how these tools and mechanistic insight can be used to improve photosynthetic CO2 fixation in plants.

 Genome Editing Technology development

 An important application of our protein engineering work is to make robust genome editing that can be delivered to the right cell at the right time.
 For example, the study of many model organisms, particularly plants, is constrained by our ability to quickly and easily manipulate gene sequence and gene expression.
 Although advances with CRISPR-Cas proteins, such as Cas9, have accelerated this progress, much remains to be done.
-To this end, we have developed engineered variants of Cas9 that are allosterically regulated (Oakes et al. 2016).
-More broadly, we have sought to optimized the entire scaffold of Cas9 using topological mutagenesis in order to improve both delivery (Oakes et al. 2019) and for effector fusions such as base editors (Huang et al. 2019).
-In more recent work, we have also developed a technique, called MISER, that enables the directed evolution of smaller genome editing proteins which are more suitable for viral delivery vectors (Shams et al. 2021).
+To this end, we have developed engineered variants of Cas9 that are allosterically regulated (Oakes et al. 2016) and have optimized the scaffold of Cas9 using topological mutagenesis in order to improve both delivery (Oakes et al. 2019) and for effector fusions such as base editors (Huang et al. 2019).
+Relatedly, we have also developed a technique, called MISER, that enables the directed evolution of smaller genome editing proteins which are more suitable for viral delivery vectors (Shams et al. 2021).
+Finally, we are applying these approaches to engineer variants of CRISPR and CRISPR-like proteins that are specifically engineered for applications in plant biology (Thornton and Weissman et al. 2025).

 Tools for Protein Engineering

 Our group takes an integrative view of protein function.
 That is, we are interested not only in protein mechanism but also in trying to understand this mechanism in its native, cellular context.
 We therefore also develop genetic tools to interrogate proteins in the cell.
 Much of this effort has been focused on leveraging recent advances in DNA sequencing to interrogate protein function in higher throughput and also demonstrating that protein sequence topology is a critical, yet often unexplored, dimension of the sequence-function landscape (Higgins and Savage 2017).
 Highlights of our work include developing a novel systematic mutagenesis method (Higgins et al. 2017), a transposon-based method for rapidly constructing metabolite biosensors (Nadler et al. 2016), and development of an allosterically regulated Cas9 variant (Oakes et al. 2016).
 In more recent work, we have also developed a technique, called MISER, that enables the directed evolution of smaller proteins from a starting parental scaffold (Shams et al. 2021).
-Currently, we are developing high-throughput selective assays for some of our favorite enzymes, including Rubisco (Flamholz et al. 2020), and applying modern mutational methods and machine learning approaches to better explore sequence-function landscapes.
+Currently, we are developing high-throughput selective assays for some of our favorite enzymes, such as rubisco and carbonic anhydrase (Flamholz et al. 2020, Prywes et al. 2025), and working with collaborators, including the laboratory of Jenn Listgarten, to apply modern mutational methods and machine learning approaches to better explore sequence-function landscapes (Xiong et al. 2025).

 Understanding the Diversity and Functions of Protein Compartments